tejaswini-rb/airline-management/README.md

 ### ``database.sql``
-• Implemented procedures and views for this database
+• Implement procedures and views for this database